Italy great Buffon calls time on 17-year Juventus career

 "To end this adventure with two new victories was important," the Italian told a press conference at the Allianz Stadium.

+Italy's most capped player with 176 appearances, Buffon also confirmed he would not play again for the Azzurri, ruling out an expected international farewell on June 4 in a friendly against the Netherlands.

-The former Parma goalkeeper will make his 640th Serie A appearance against Verona in Turin.
+The former Parma goalkeeper will make his 640th Serie A appearance against Verona on Saturday.

 "What am I going to do?
 Saturday, I'm playing a match and it's the only thing that's certain," he continued.